DFDS

 Although DFDS has generally concentrated on freight and passenger traffic on the North Sea and to the Baltic Sea, it has also operated freight services to the US, South America, and the Mediterranean in the past.
 Since the 1980s, DFDS's focus for shipping has been on northern Europe.
 Today, DFDS operates a network of 25 routes with 50 freight and passenger ships in the North Sea, Baltic Sea, and the English Channel under the name DFDS Seaways.
 The rail and land-based haulage and container activities are operated by DFDS Logistics.
+Overall, DFDS employed around 14,000 people as of 2024.